onimaru/source/_sources/content/ranking/ranknet-teacher-student.md

 Assuming we are solving a ranking problem, the label represents some kind of relevance.
 In this example we will assume that a label can have two values, $\{0,1\}$.
 So the definition above is changed to $y_{i} \in \{0,1\}$, where $1$ means more relevance than $0$.
 In future examples we will see other kinds of relevance.

 As mentioned before, we need two models: teacher model (TM) and student model (SM).
-In this formulation these models can be any regression models you like.
+In this formulation these models can be any gradient based regression models you like.

 To train a Ranknet one needs in each iteration to sample a pair of observations, one more relevant than the other.
 We will refer to them as: